dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 3. functions
 4. calls/commands to execute the functions

+Terminology related to functions: from now on the tutorials will use new phrases to describe how the functions work in relation to the data.
+These phrases are part of programming vernacular, and so they're not jarring to participants, here are some basic definitions:
+1. call: to execute
+2. declare: set up a new function
+3. pass: to run data through the function/loop

 Learning Checks:
+1. Have a quick discussion about the merits of commenting out versus deleting lines
-1. Verify that participants understand setting variables and how they can hold lists (an empty list so far).
+2. Verify that participants understand setting variables and how they can hold lists (an empty list so far.
+2. Group challenge, "for loop" exercise: check that the participants have a solid grasp on the function and purpose of a "for loop"

 ### Module 7

-Talk about commenting out versus deleting--why to do one versus the other (for the purposes of the workshop and future)
+Learning Checks:
+1. Review and explain in a group discussion: how functions can be combined to solve problems, with the example of the two functions written so far and how they work together.
+2. Review what "append" does.
+3. Group challenge: talk through the functionality and uses for a "for loop"

 ### Module 8

+Learning Checks:
+1. Group challenge: along with talking through how a "while loop" works, also review why the "while loop" is added into the function where it is.
+2. Cover why an "infinite loop" is bad.

 ### Module 9

+Learning Checks:
+1.

 ### Module 10

+Learning Checks:
+1.

 ### Module 11

+Learning Checks:

 ### Module 12

+Learning Checks:

 ### Module 13